Aishwaryasasanapuri/Azure-ML-Capstone-Project/README.md

 ### Overview

 Dataset is downloaded from [Kaggle](https://www.kaggle.com/uciml/glass) datasets and also through [UCI ML](https://archive.ics.uci.edu/ml/datasets/Glass+Identification) repository.
-The same can be uploaded to github and used through Githubraw content.
+The same can be uploaded to github and used through Github raw content.

 **Citation**: